The legacy of Dr. Joel Olson

 During the first week of his classes, Dr. Joel Olson would hand out a pink sheet of paper outlining his theory of education.
 “Education is uncomfortable,” he said.
 “It makes you think about new things, challenges old beliefs, forces you to reevaluate the world, and makes you do work you wouldn’t ordinarily do.
 But remember, there is a payoff.
 You are learning how to think, read, write, and speak critically.
 You are on your way to leading the examined life.”

 Are you ready to learn how to think, read, write and speak critically?
-Are you read to lead an examined life?
+Are you ready to lead an examined life?
 Are you ready to enter a world of ideas and think big?
 Are you passionate about social justice and social activism?
 If so, this is the place for you.
-Please apply today to be a member of the 2013-2014 Olson Scholars Institute and Learning Community.
+Please apply today to be a member of the 2014-2015 Olson Scholars Institute and Learning Community.
 We look forward to receiving your application soon.